 While many with serious illnesses want to avoid tests and treatments that may cause harm, particularly at the end of life, many end up receiving them because their wishes are not known.

 Choosing Wisely Canada encourages conversations between clinicians and patients with serious or progressive illnesses.
 Taking the time to talk can help to avoid potentially harmful or overly aggressive tests and treatments that may not align with a patient’s goals and wishes.

 Clinicians agree it’s time to talk.
 Over 30 national clinician societies representing different specialties support the following recommendation that can encourage conversations about goals and wishes.

-Early conversations about disease understanding, wishes, and goals with patients who have serious or progressive chronic illness can avoid potentially harmful tests or treatments.
-Ensuring patients discuss and document wishes and goals, as well as identify a substitute decision-maker can support evidence-informed and patient-centred care.
+Early conversations about disease understanding, wishes, and goals with patients who have serious or progressive chronic illnesses can avoid potentially harmful tests or treatments.
+Ensuring patients discuss and document wishes and goals, as well as identify a substitute decision-maker can support evidence-informed and patient-centered care.

 Bernacki RE, Block SD, for the American College of Physicians High Value Care Task Force.
 Communication About Serious Illness Care Goals: A Review and Synthesis of Best Practices.
 JAMA Intern Med.
 2014;174(12):1994–2003.

 Weathers E, O’Caoimh R, Cornally N, et al. Advance care planning: A systematic review of randomised controlled trials conducted with older adults.
 Maturitas 2016;91:101–109.

 Detering Karen M, Hancock Andrew D, Reade Michael C, Silvester William.
 The impact of advance care planning on end of life care in elderly patients: randomised controlled trial BMJ 2010; 340 :c1345